Mahmoud (horse): 1935: two-year-old season

 Mahmoud began his career by running a race at Newmarket in the spring which was declared void after thirteen of the sixteen jockeys failed to notice a false start and completed the full course.
 In June Mahmoud ran at Royal Ascot and finished third in the New Stakes (a race now known as the Norfolk Stakes) behind Dorothy Paget's unnamed "Bossover colt", who was later named Wyndham.
 Mahmoud then established himself as one of the best two-year-olds of the season by winning his next three races.
 He won the Exeter Stakes at Newmarket's July meeting and then moved up in class for the Richmond Stakes over six furlongs at Goodwood later in the month.
 He won "very stylishly" from Confession Boy and Vanbrugh.
 In the Champagne Stakes at Doncaster in September he led from the start and won again, defeating the French-bred colt Abjer by three quarters of a length and reversing the Ascot form with the Bossover colt who finished third.
 At the time the race was regarded as having confirmed Mahmoud's position as the best two-year-old of the year.
 On his final start of the season, he ran in the Middle Park Stakes at Newmarket in October, one of the most prestigious two-year-old races of the season.
-He finished third, beaten two lengths and a head by Abjer and the Bossover colt, but appeared an unlucky loser, having lost a great deal of ground at the start.
-His status as a potential Derby winner was questioned after this defeat by some commentators who believed that his pedigree and performances suggested that he would struggle to stay one and a half miles.
-At least one of the leading British racing correspondents argued that he would not even stay the one mile distance of the 2000 Guineas.
+He finished third, beaten by two lengths and a head by Abjer and the Bossover colt, but appeared an unlucky loser, having lost a great deal of ground at the start.
+After this defeat, his status as a potential Derby winner was questioned by some commentators who believed that his pedigree and performances suggested that he would struggle to stay one and a half miles.
+At least one leading British racing correspondent argued that he would not even stay the one mile distance of the 2000 Guineas.

 In the Free Handicap, a ranking of the year's best two-year-olds, he was rated equal second, one pound behind his stable companion Bala Hissar, the winner of the Dewhurst Stakes, who some commentators felt had been overrated.